Skip to main content

 3. Free content - A free structure of documentation content, which supports different template languages (apt, fml, markdown, xdoc and xhtml)

 The FINOS Parent POM provides a configuration that allows to publish such content under the FINOS Project Landscape; to enable it, the build must be invoked using the -Ppublish-site Maven profile.
-For more info, follow the related Pom documentation and check configuration on the symphony-java-sample-bots project.
+For more info, follow the related Pom documentation.